Effective Prompt Engineering

 Another domain where AI falls short is in areas requiring deep insights or thorough understanding.
 This could be attributed to alignment issues or limitations within the training data, leading to responses that, while technically accurate, might come across as circular and not particularly insightful or useful.
 Currently, finding an effective strategy to overcome this challenge is tricky, mainly because text processing, at its core, is challenging to enhance with external agents for deeper comprehension.

 One of AI's most significant current limitations is its primary function of generating text, with few exceptions like creating artistic images with Dall-E. This means AI excels when the desired output can be textually expressed, such as code, making it highly suitable for these applications.
 However, for outputs that can't be easily expressed in text, like UX designs or 3D models, leveraging AI becomes challenging.
 Yet, this isn't an insurmountable problem.
 You can create specialized agents to extend LLMs' capabilities in these areas.
-For instance, I've recently employed this approach by developing an agent with interfaces that allow it to control robotic systems.
+For instance, I've recently employed this approach by developing an agent for robotics with interfaces that allow it to control robotic systems.
 While operations like directing a telescope or managing the exposure time for a camera can't inherently be controlled by text, by creating an agent, I've enabled AI to manage these robotic systems through Python code, thus expanding its functionality.
 This advanced application, however, requires some development experience.

 The essence of Prompt Engineering lies in breaking down the problem into segments AI can adeptly handle, focusing on areas of AI's strength, or utilizing agents to broaden AI's capabilities.
-A helpful analogy is to consider AI as an intern: motivated to work extra hours, and with a basic education but lacking in-depth insights and specialized domain knowledge.
+A helpful analogy is to consider AI as intern: motivated to work extra hours, and with a basic education but lacking in-depth insights and specialized domain knowledge.
 Using this intuition to craft prompts often yields satisfactory results.
 Over time, as we gather more experience, we'll develop a deeper understanding of which questions and domains are suitable for AI.
 With this knowledge, we can more effectively organize prompts to get AI to generate answers that meet our requirements directly.

 Comments